roboticslab-uc3m/kinematics-dynamics/doc/teo_post_install.md

 [terminal 2] teoSim --env teo_kitchen_cameras.env.xml --help
 ```

 If we want to affect this parameter at a more persistent level, we can change the configuration file.
-For this specific case, the \ref teoSim configuration file is located at <i>$TEO_ROOT/app/teoSim/conf/teoSim.ini</i>.
+For this specific case, the [teoSim](http://robots.uc3m.es/dox-teo-main/group__teoSim.html) configuration file is located at <i>$TEO_ROOT/app/teoSim/conf/teoSim.ini</i>.
 In this file, we can see that most parameters are commented out (the <b>//</b> characters).
 This is a common convention to indicate these are the default parameters set in the headers (the first parsed, as explained previously).
 Here, we would search to subsitute the line:

 ```bash
 // env teo_kitchen.env.xml           /// env [xml] environment name in abs or rel